 SIT TESOL Certification: 4 week intensive 130-hour certification course in TESOL offered in various locations around the world from North Hampton, MA to Bangkok, Quito, Brisbane and beyond.

-Teach and Learn in Korea (TaLK): Teach English to elementry students after school.
-Salaried position, flight and accomodations paid.
+Teach and Learn in Korea (TaLK): Teach English to elementary students after school.
+Salaried position, flight and accommodations paid.

 United States Government/Non-profit Work Abroad